allenwest24/Manipulating-System-Calls/README.md

 A demo on how you can manipulate PATH to run malicious versions of syscalls.

 ## Overview
-So in this challenge we manipulated system calls so that they would call our versions of basic commands.
+Manipulation of system calls so that they would reference our versions of basic commands.
 We did this with cat, less, and signal.
-Further explanation is in the sub folders.
+Further explanation below.

 ## Storyline